• Skip to primary navigation

 When it loses power the relay switch opens functioning as a bridge.

-At last when you turn on the power again everything will be ready to start again.
+At last when one turn ON the power again everything will be ready to start again.

 Adjustment: